-1. Introduced unpaid, unlimited workfare for those deemed too sick or disabled to work by their doctor.
+1. Introduced unpaid, unlimited workfare for those deemed too ill or disabled to work by their doctor.

-2. Scrapped crisis loans and community care grants for the most vulnerable.
+2. Scrapped crisis loans and community care grants for the most vulnerable citizens.

 3. Severely reduced Legal Aid so that equal, fair access to justice is no longer preserved.